Regularname11/web_dev/README.md

-# Screeenshots of some of the projects here:
+# Web dev
+## a web devolopment repo where I store most of my web dev projects and psrogress
+### also serves as a documentation :)